-107.4 Amended construction documents.
-Work shall be installed in accordance with the approved construction documents, and any changes made during construction that are not in compliance with the approved construction documents shall be resubmitted for review as an amended set of construction documents.

-- 107.5 Retention of construction documents.
-One set of approved construction documents shall be retained by the building official as required by Florida Statutes. - 107.6 Affidavits.
+- 5. Electrical exterior disconnect location - 107.4 Amended construction documents.
+Work shall be installed in accordance with the approved construction documents, and any changes made during construction that are not in compliance with the approved construction documents shall be resubmitted for approval as an amended/revised set of construction documents. - 107.5 Retention of construction documents.
+One set of approved construction documents shall be retained by the building official for a period of not less than six months from date of completion of the permitted work, or as required by state or local laws. - 107.6 Affidavits.
 The building official may accept a sworn affidavit from a registered architect or engineer stating that the plans submitted conform to the technical codes.
 For buildings and structures, the affidavit shall state that the plans conform to the laws as to egress, type of construction and general arrangement and, if accompanied by drawings, show the structural design and that the plans and design conform to the requirements of the technical codes as to strength, stresses, strains, loads and stability.
 The building official may without any examination or inspection accept such affidavit, provided the architect or engineer who made such affidavit agrees to submit to the building official copies of inspection reports as inspections are performed and upon completion of the structure, electrical, gas, mechanical or plumbing systems a certification that the structure, electrical, gas, mechanical or plumbing system has been erected in accordance with the requirements of the technical codes.
 Where the building official relies upon such affidavit, the architect or engineer shall assume full responsibility for compliance with all provisions of the technical codes and other pertinent laws or ordinances.
 The building official shall ensure that any person conducting plans review is qualified as a plans examiner under Part XII of Chapter 468, Florida Statutes, and that any person conducting inspections is qualified as a building inspector under Part XII of Chapter 468, Florida Statutes.
-Nothing aforesaid shall preclude plan review or inspections by the building official (See also Section 105.14). - 107.6.1 Building permits issued on the basis of an affidavit.
-Pursuant to the requirement of federal regulation for participation in the National Flood Insurance Program (44 C.F.R.
-Parts 59 and 60), the authority granted to the building official to issue permits, to rely on inspections, and to accept plans and construction documents on the basis of affidavits and plans submitted pursuant to Sections 105.14 and 107.6 of this code, shall not extend to the flood load and flood-resistance construction requirements of the Florida Building Code.
+Nothing shall preclude plan review or inspections by the building official (See also Section 105.14 of this code.)

+107.6.1 Building permits issued on the basis of an affidavit in special flood hazard areas.
+Pursuant to the requirements of federal regulation for participation in the National Flood Insurance Program (44 C.F.R.
+Parts 59 and 60), the authority granted to the building official to issue permits, to rely on inspections, and to accept plans and construction documents on the basis of affidavits and plans submitted pursuant to Sections 105.14 and 107.6 of this code, shall not extend to the flood load and flood resistance construction requirements of the Florida Building Code.